CodElecCz/codeleccz.github.io/_posts/2019-1-20-cameraui-huyndai.md

 ---

 Application used Basler cameras with Pylon SDK implementation for image recoding.
 Key points:
-- camera multi-snap, difrend sites of car transmission
+- camera multi-snap, difrend sides of car transmission
 - image recording with image storage and MySQL database recoding
 - searching in database according transmission barcode